cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/README.md

 # Episode #3: NVA Routing Fundamentals or what if a VM hosts an OS with routing capabilities?

+*Introduction note: This guide aims at providing a better understanding of the Azure routing mechanisms and how they translate from On-Prem networking.
+The focus will be on private routing in Hub & Spoke topologies.
+For clarity, network security and resiliency best practices as well as internet breakout considerations have been left out of this guide.*
+##
 [3.1.
 NVA default routing configuration & packet walk](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing#31-nva-default-routing-configuration--packet-walk)

 [3.1.1.
 NVA *Effective routes* & NVA routing table alignement](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing#311-nva-effective-routes--nva-routing-table-alignemnt)